Iran and Libya Sanctions Act

 The Iran and Libya Sanctions Act of 1996 (ILSA) was a 1996 act of the United States Congress that imposed economic sanctions on firms doing business with Iran and Libya.
-On September 20, 2004, the President signed an Executive Order to terminate the national emergency with respect to Libya and to end IEEPA-based economic sanctions on Libya.
+On September 20, 2004, the President signed an executive order to terminate the national emergency with respect to Libya and to end IEEPA-based economic sanctions on Libya.
 On September 30, 2006, the Act was renamed the Iran Sanctions Act (ISA).
 The Act was originally limited to five years, and has been extended several times.
-On December 1, 2016, ISA was extended for a further ten years.
+On September 18, 2026, the ISA was extended to 2031.

 The Act empowers the President to waive sanctions on a case-by-case basis, which is subject to renewal every six months.
-As at March 2008, ISA sanctions had not been enforced against any non-US company.
+As of March 2008, ISA sanctions had not been enforced against any non-US company.
 Despite the restrictions on American investment in Iran, FIPPA provisions apply to all foreign investors, and many Iranian expatriates based in the US continue to make substantial investments in Iran.